Chibuike0/FacialExpressionDetection/README.md

 # Facial Emotion Recognition Faces Dataset
-Facial Emotion Recognition Faces Dataset!
+Facial Emotion Recognition Faces Dataset.
 This dataset is all about understanding human emotions through facial expressions, making it a great resource for anyone, just like me that is interested in machine learning, AI, to work with.
+I got this project from Kaggle: https://www.kaggle.com/datasets/tapakah68/facial-emotion-recognition/data

 What’s in the Dataset?
 This dataset contains images of people showing 7 different emotions: